Intel-bigdata/SSM/README.md

 User Doc
 ------------
 SSM will provide a SmartDFSClient that includes both original HDFS DFSClient APIs and new SSM APIs.
 Applications can use this SmartDFSClient to benefit from the provided SSM facilities.
-New SSM APIs include cache file and archive file etc..
-More APIs will be added later.
+New SSM APIs include cache file and archive file etc. More APIs will be added later.
 For detailed information, please refer to [User Guide](https://github.com/Intel-bigdata/SSM/blob/trunk/docs/client-user-guide.md).

 How to Build
 ------------